-"MY BELOVED DAUGHTER-I wrote to your mother not long since, and I have now nothing new to say, save that I still continue to preach incessantly-that I am still greatly prospered, and, wonderful to tell, my voice as clear as a bell!
-The meeting at Poplar Tent church closed last Wednesday week, holding on not quite six days.
-About sixty converts, and two hundred and sixty-five dollars given to the College.
-Last night, a week ago, our services commenced at Concord, and closed vesterday at noon.
-At the inquiry meeting yesterday morning, there were nearly two hundred present; of whom, perhaps as many as eighty were occupying the seats assigned to young converts! and remember, in all these cases, chiefly men!
+"My Beloved Daughter-I wrote to your mother not long since, and I have now nothing new to say, save that I still continue to preach incessantly-that

+I am still greatly prospered, and, wonderful to tell, my voice as clear as a bell!
+The meeting at Poplar Tent Church closed last Wednesday week, holding on not quite six days.
+About sixty converts, and two hundred and seventeen dollars given to the College.
+It was more than that, it was two hundred and sixty-five dollars and twenty eight cents.
+Last night, a week ago, our services commenced at Concord, and closed yesterday at noon.
+At the inquirymeeting yesterday morning, there were nearly two hundred present; of whom, perhaps, as many as eighty were occupying the seats assigned to young converts! and remember, in all these cases, chiefly men!
 Indeed, nearly all the prominent men in Concord are now professedly on the Lord's side.
-As formerly in South Carolina, so now, in the old North State, I am almost 'smothered with roses;' and how thankful should I be, that my health continues strong, and my voice clear!
+As formerly in South Carolina, so now, in the old North State, I am almost 'smothered with roses;' and how thankful should I be that my health continues strong and my voice clear!
 Succeeding so well in this region of country, and having invitations upon invitations, I have concluded to remain awhile longer.
 For some five or six weeks past, I have had immense congregations; every Sabbath, in particular, from two to three thousand.

 "It is really trying to my domestic feelings to be so long absent from my family; but I am, by the grace of God, doing so good a work-this reconciles me.
 Besides, home will be so much the sweeter when I get there.
-Love to all.